LucasBorboleta/pijersi/pijersi-new-text.md

 Preventing your opponent from playing also gives you the victory.

-The game is a drawn after 20 turns without a capture, since the start or the last capture.
+The game is a draw after 20 turns without a capture, since the start or the last capture.

 # Overview